 PhD Global Health

-"The PhD in Global Health brings early stage researchers from a range of disciplines and nationalities together to discuss, debate, and collaborate on current issues in global health.
-While working towards their independent research projects, PhD students appreciate the unique opportunity to work, socialise, and learn alongside other doctoral candidates in the Centre"
+"The PhD in Global Health brings early stage researchers from a range of disciplines and nationalities together to discuss, debate, and collaborate on pressing issues in global health.
+While working towards their independent research projects, our PhD students appreciate the unique opportunity to work, socialise, and learn alongside other doctoral candidates in the Centre"

 Dr Frédérique Vallieres